 Why isn’t everyone using it Whilst it is clear that some people choose to undertake the test but keep this private and not make their dogs available on HSIMS some breeders are openly apathetic or even hostile to the test which is obviously disappointing.
 Some of the reasons people give are discussed on the main Histio article on this web site, see link below.
 Most of these do not stand up to any logical scrutiny but that does not stop people sticking to them.

 What do the test results mean?
 As explained above you will get a result of A, B or C for your dog but there can be no definitive guidance on what to do with this.
 The original advice was not to use a ‘C’ with another ‘C’ but this is very generalised.
-What has always been very clearly stated by the researchers behind the test is that ‘C’ dogs should not be discarded as they account for a significant proportion of the population but just use them carefully.
+What has always been very clearly stated by the researchers behind the test is that ‘C’ dogs should not be discarded as they account for a significant proportion of the population and therefore gene pool, but just use them carefully.

 However, ‘C’ dogs have a great range within their ranks and some ‘C’ dogs will go with others very differently, there is scope for much variation within the grade.
 HSIMS does away with all the speculation and gives a prediction for every single potential mating.
 Using the database for tested dogs, you can for example take any one of your own dogs on the database and simulate a mating against any dog of the opposite sex also in the database.
 As explained above the system will quickly give you a predicted percentage of the ‘A’ ‘B’ and ‘C’ puppies they will produce, the proposed parents’ actual grading is irrelevant to this process.
 What matters is exactly how they combine together.